#71 Three Ways For Students & Teachers To Take Control Of Instructional Time

 • Speak up early

 • If you're struggling with something, don’t wait until the last minute to ask for help.
 Whether it’s a grade, misunderstanding, or a personal barrier to learning, it’s better to address it early.
-Don’t expect your teacher to have all the time in the world for you after getting a bad grade if you’ve never gone to them for help before the assessment.
+Don’t expect your teacher to have all the time in the world for you after getting a bad grade if you’ve never gone to them for help prior to the assessment.

 • Reach out via email or office hours